jurriaan/aico/README.md

   - `aico history view`: See the current status of the history.
   - `aico history set <index>`: Set which message the active history starts from.
   - `aico history reset`: Reset the history to include all messages.
 - `aico undo [N]`: Marks the last N message pairs as excluded from future context (defaults to 1).
-This "soft delete" is useful for undoing a conversational step if an `edit` or `ask` command produced an undesirable result.
+This "soft delete" is useful for undoing a conversational step if a `gen` or `ask` command produced an undesirable result.

 ## Addons: Extending `aico`